03v1.0Jun 4, 2026

 A saved view belongs to the user's account and travels with them.
 The current, unsaved configuration can stay on the device, as it does today.

-One planted decision point:
+An example planted decision point:

 The decision: deleting a saved view should be protected against accidents.